 Recent Mortgages and Foreclosures Updates

-Workers and employers affected by, impacted by, or navigating questions by COVID-19, can find guidance and resources on the California Labor and Workforce Development Agency’s website.
+Workers and employers affected by, impacted by, or navigating questions by COVID-19, can find additional guidance and resources on the California Labor and Workforce Development Agency’s website.

 Recent Updates on Workers' Rights: